rcmtcristian/todo-list/README.md

 ---

-<p align="center"> Simple todo list that records your time and task
+<p align="center"> Todo list that records your time and task
     <br>
 </p>